 I joined the Center for Connected Learning (CCL) as a consultant in the spring of 2004.
-My initial work with the group included development of a high school chemistry unit (Connected Chemistry) for the Modeling Across the Curriculum project, which was a five-year research project to study the impact of computer modeling tools on science learning.
-Connected Chemistry addressed high school chemistry topics related to the behavior of gases and chemical reactions while also developing students' understanding of systems, models, equilibrium and change, and the nature of science.
-Currently I am developing instructional materials for BEAGLE (Biological Experiments in Adaptation, Genetics, Learning and Evolution), which is a suite of NetLogo models and supporting materials designed to facilitate inquiry, teaching and learning of concepts and phenomena related to evolution, adaptation, and natural and artificial selection.
-And I am designing materials for the ModelSim project in the form of two week long units on the particle nature of matter, population dynamics, and evolution that are being piloted in local high school science classroom.
+My initial work with the group included development of a high school chemistry unit (Connected Chemistry) for the Modeling Across the Curriculum project.
+This unit targeted high school chemistry topics related to the behavior of gases and chemical reactions while also developing students' understanding of systems, models, stability and change, and the nature of science.
+Later work, shifted to the development of instructional materials for the BEAGLE project, which was was a suite of NetLogo models and supporting materials designed to facilitate teaching and learning of concepts and phenomena related to evolution, adaptation, and natural and artificial selection.
+I also co-authored three instructional units for high school with strong NGSS alignment, for the project on the particle nature of matter, population biology, and evolution.

 Engineering to Education

 Before entering education, I was an engineer.
-As an engineer I was happy with how the science, mathematics and the art of design that in "doing engineering" fit what I liked doing.
-From 1990-91, I worked at Fermi National Accelerator Laboratory as a structural designer as a co-operative exchange student where I developed structural designs for electrostatics tests of cavities and the assembly of the initial assembly stages of the D0 particle detector array.
-In the early 1990s I worked as a private engineering consultant mostly for Caterpillar, Inc. I researched autonomous vehicle control methods for Wheel Loaders and helped develop hardware, software and graphics for the Caterpillar Virtual Prototyping System (1992-1995) (movie link).
+I found this work most satisfying when I could apply my personal aesthetics and creativity to the engineering design process.
+From 1990-91, I worked at Fermi National Accelerator Laboratory as a structural designer as a co-operative exchange student where I developed designs for electrostatics tests of cavities and the assembly scaffolding for the initial assembly stages of the D0 particle detector array.
+In the early 1990s I worked as a private engineering consultant, mostly for Caterpillar, Inc, with Dr. Rich Ingram, Dr. Carl Larson and Dr. Kem Ahlers.
+There I developed scientific visualization tools focused on fluid dynamics visualization in next generation hydro-electric fuel injectors (HEUI fuel injectors) and I did industrial design work on ergonomics for the interior of a cab for a line of next generation backhoes (now included in the 420D/430D line of CAT backhoes).
+I researched autonomous vehicle control methods for Wheel Loaders and helped develop hardware, software, and graphics for the Caterpillar Virtual Prototyping System (1992-1995) (movie link).
 This system received national recognition in Discover, Newsweek, Fortune 500, CNN and variety of technical journals and trade publications.
-I developed scientific visualization research focused on fluid dynamics visualization in next generation hydro-electric fuel injectors (these HEUI fuel injectors are now included as standard equipment on Caterpillar engines), and he did industrial design work on ergonomics for the interior of a cab for a line of next generation backhoes (now included in the 420D/430D line of CAT backhoes).

-But even though engineering seem to fit what I liked to do, and even though these projects were challenging and exciting, I was also finding that other work related to teaching, education and outreach was giving me even richer meaning and personal connection in my life.
+But even though engineering work seem to fit some of what I liked to do, and even though these projects were challenging, I was also finding that other work related to teaching, education, and outreach was providing me richer meaning and satisfaction in my professional life.
 Various teaching assignments at the university in mechanical engineering and plant biology led me to learn more about and become more interested in teaching.

-A series of experiences with Charles M. Weller and Don DeCoste in C&I 101 and Ed Dole in a introductory course for science teachers PlantBio100 (now Integrative Biology 100/101), helped me adopt a teaching and learning philosophy grounded in constructivism.
-From their inspired example, I was motivated to take additional teaching courses (thinking at that time that I might teach college).
-These courses led to some very positive pre-service teaching experiences that I had in the Champaign middle schools.
-At the same time, I kept hearing incredible sucess stories from my wife's efforts to detrack, differentiate, and try to build a constructivist approach into her 6th grade mathematics classroom at her school, that I was soon hooked on idea of becoming a middle school mathematics and science teacher just like her.
+A series of experiences transformative experiences with Charles M. Weller and Don DeCoste in C&I 101 and Ed Dole in a introductory biology course for science teachers (PlantBio100) helped me adopt a teaching and learning philosophy heavily grounded in constructivism.
+Inspired by their example, I was motivated to take additional teaching courses (thinking at that time that I might teach college).
+These experiences led to very positive pre-service teaching experiences that I had in the Champaign middle schools.

 In 2000, I joined the Shodor Education Foundation and the National Center for Supercomputing Applications (NCSA) at UIUC as a mathematics and science education specialist.
-I worked on various projects funded by the U.S. Department of Education and National Science Foundation to prepare tomorrow’s teachers to use technology.
-And I developed some initiatives related to instructional materials design for science literacy with Project 2061 of the American Association for the Advancement of Science with Ted Willard and Dr. Francis Molina.
-This work fueled my growing passion for mathematics and science education reform and moved me to become very focused on the critical role of well articulated learning goals in the design and implementation of instructional materials.
+I worked on various projects funded through the U.S. Department of Education and National Science Foundation to prepare tomorrow’s teachers to use technology.
+Here I developed some initiatives related to instructional materials design for science literacy with Project 2061 of the American Association for the Advancement of Science along with Ted Willard and Dr. Francis Molina.
+This work fueled my growing passion for mathematics and science education reform and moved me to become very focused on the critical role of well-articulated learning goals in the design and implementation of instructional materials.
 I continued collaborating with Project 2061, as part of their science assessment work and on other instructional materials design projects.
 From this research, I became very interested in finding an answer to a new question, “What kind of computer based tools could help support innovative instructional materials design in science?”

 From 2000 to 2003 I became more heavily involved in training educators and researchers in the use of computer based teaching and learning tools.
 Some of the tools included TI graphing calculators, digital probes, NetLogo (and StarLogo), Web-based Science Inquiry Environment, World Watcher, Project Interactivate, Stella, RiverWeb, Mathematica, Chemviz and Biology Student Workbench.
 I co-conducted seminars and workshops for in-service teachers and faculty in computational science, modeling and visualization with EdGrid, the National Computational Science Leadership Program, the SuperComputing 2002 (SC2002) Education Program, the SuperComputing 2003 (SC2003) Education Program, Revitalize, the National Computational Science Institute, and CSynergy.
 In the summer of 2003, I was also the lead instructor for the UIUC College of Engineering weeklong G.A.M.E.S. computer science camp for 8th-9th grade girls, which used NetLogo as a platform for the students to create their own computer games.